Thematic areas

 We prioritise our engagements based on civilian protection needs and the sensitivity of each conflict.
 We select those we engage with based on which ones we believe have the greatest impact on the lives of civilians.

 Widespread violations often occur during conflicts, including deliberate attacks on civilians and their infrastructures, such as hospitals and schools.
-Children, vulnerable populations, and humanitarian workers are frequent targets.
+Children, women, vulnerable populations, and humanitarian workers are frequent targets.
 Our purpose is to deepen knowledge and acceptance of humanitarian norms in armed conflict and other situations of violence – the so-called rules of war.
 This reinforces the pillars of international humanitarian law (IHL) and international human rights law (IHRL).

 As we engage, we use targeted awareness-raising and training tools.
 One of our main tools is the Deed of Commitment.

-They come with a thorough monitoring and implementation plan allowing Geneva Call to deepen its engagement with the signatories, eventually leading to a long-term behavioural change on the ground.
+Deeds of Commitment are unique public pledges made by AGDAs to adhere to and comply with key international humanitarian principles.
+They come with a thorough monitoring and implementation plan allowing Geneva Call to deepen its engagement with the signatories, eventually leading to long-term behavioural change on the ground.

 Since 2000, Geneva Call has worked in more than two dozen countries.